-The Simulation and Design Laboratory maintains Windows-based personal computers that are used extensively in course assignments, design projects and research.
+The Simulation and Design Laboratory maintains Windows-based personal computers (PCs) that are used in course assignments and design projects.
 Commercial software packages in all the major areas of civil engineering are available on the systems with user documentation available to students.

-The Concrete Testing Laboratory contains facilities for mixing, casting, curing, and testing concrete cylinders, beams, and reinforced concrete structural members.
+The Concrete Testing Laboratory contains facilities for mixing, casting, curing, and testing concrete cylinders and constructing reinforced-concrete test specimens.

 The Geology Laboratory is equipped with extensive rock and mineral samples as well as topographic, geologic, and soil maps.

-The Soil Mechanics Laboratory contains equipment for testing soils in shear, consolidation, and compaction and for other physical and chemical tests.
-Field testing and sampling equipment is also available.
-As well it contains complete cyclic triaxial testing system with computer control and is used for both research and instructional purposes.
+The Soil Mechanics Laboratory contains equipment for testing soils in shear, consolidation, and compaction; equipment for other physical and chemical tests; field testing and sampling equipment; and a complete cyclic triaxial testing system with computer controls used for both research and instructional purposes.